Phone-GWP-group

 Selecting an appropriate dunnage option for your handling containers can have significant benefits for your business.

-All options available -including foam dunnage, Correx® divisions, Bubble-board inserts and vac-formed plastic insert trays – can prevent this movement (and the resultant damage) by housing each item within its own recess or “cell”.
+All available options, including foam dunnage, Correx® divisions, bubble-board inserts, and vacuum-formed plastic insert trays, can prevent this movement (and the resulting damage) by housing each item in its own recess or “cell”.

 Doing this has other benefits too.

 For starters, it makes loading and unloading the parts and components easier.
 It makes moving multiple parts much more efficient.
-It allows for quicker visual stock checks “at a glance”.
-And it means the totes or outer containers cannot be overloaded (aiding health and safety).
+It allows for quicker visual stock checks “at a glance” and prevents totes or outer containers from being overloaded (aiding health and safety).

 Ultimately, as well as preventing damage to parts during handling or transit (and the associated costs), the right dunnage can significantly improve your productivity too.